 A prevalent approach in the aforementioned research involves utilizing canonical graph neural network (GNN) models, originally designed for undirected graphs, as the foundation for learning disjunctive graph embeddings.
 We contend that this approach may be inadvisable.
 Specifically, disjunctive graphs were initially introduced as a class of directed graphs, wherein the arc directions represent the processing order between operations.
 Notably, when modelling complete solutions, disjunctive graphs transform into directed acyclic graphs (DAGs), with their topological structures (node connectivity) exhibiting a bijective correspondence with the solution (schedule) space~\cite{blazewicz2000disjunctive}.
 Learning these structures can substantially assist GNNs in acquiring in-depth knowledge of disjunctive graphs, enabling the differentiation between high-quality and inferior solutions.
 Nevertheless, conventional GNN models for undirected graphs lack the components necessary to accommodate these topological peculiarities during the learning of representations.

 \colorr{This paper introduces an end-to-end neural local search algorithm for solving JSSP using disjunctive graphs to represent complete solutions.
 We propose a novel bidirectional graph attention network (TBGAT) tailored for disjunctive graphs, effectively capturing their unique topological features.
 TBGAT utilizes two independent graph attention modules to learn forward and backward views, incorporating forward and backward topological sorts.
 The forward view propagates messages from the root to the leaf, considering historical context, while the backward view propagates messages in the opposite direction, incorporating future schedule information.
 We show that forward topological order in disjunctive graphs corresponds to global processing orderings and present an algorithm for efficient GPU computation.
-For training, we use the REINFORCE algorithm with entropy regularization.
+For training, we \rebuttal{design a deep reinforcement learning-based algorithm (DRL), particularly the REINFORCE algorithm with entropy regularization to train the TBGAT network}.
 Theoretical analysis and experiments demonstrate TBGAT's linear computational complexity concerning the number of jobs and machines, a key attribute for practical JSSP solving.}

 We evaluate our proposed method against a range of neural approaches for JSSP, utilizing five synthetic datasets and seven classic benchmarks.
 Comprehensive experimental results demonstrate that our TBGAT model attains new state-of-the-art (SOTA) performance across all datasets, significantly surpassing all neural baselines.